 - 8th best college for veterans (4-point increase)

 - 80th among top performers on social mobility, measured by how well schools graduate students who receive federal Pell Grants (those typically coming from households whose family incomes are less than $50,000 annually)

 The Princeton Review 2020

 Westminster College was ranked in the Princeton Review’s 2020 edition and in the guidebook.

 The Wall Street Journal/Times Higher Education College Rankings 2020 ranked Westminster 239—placing the college in the top third of colleges nationwide and 47th in the western region.
 Westminster received high marks in student engagement—how students connect intellectually and socially on campus.
 The ranking praised Westminster for collaborative learning, student access to professors, and rigorous academics that support critical thinking, development of new concepts, and connections to the real-world.

 - 47th in the West

-More than 1,900 students participate in service-learning activities sponsored by the college.
-Westminster houses the Katherine W. Dumke Center for Civic Engagement, which facilitates volunteer opportunities, student-run programs, service-learning, and other civic engagement activities for the Westminster community.
-In 2017–18, Westminster students contributed more than 105,000 hours of community engagement work over the past five years (as of 2019).
+Westminster houses the Katherine W. Dumke Center for Civic Engagement, which facilitates volunteer opportunities, student-run programs, community-engaged learning, and other civic engagement activities for the Westminster community.
+Students have logged approximately 450,000 hours of community engagement work over the past five years (as of 2019).